aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to XLSM in C++ Applications" h2="Convert CGM to XLSM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to XLSM</h2>

+Converting CGM to XLSM is a common requirement for many businesses.
+CGM (Computer Graphics Metafile) is a vector graphics format that is used to store and exchange graphics data.
+It is widely used in the engineering and technical fields.
+XLSM (Excel Macro-Enabled Workbook) is a Microsoft Excel file format that supports macros and other programming features.
+It is used to store and exchange data in a structured format.
+Converting CGM to XLSM allows users to access the data in a more structured and organized manner.

-Converting CGM to XLSM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+<h2>How Aspose.Total Helps for CGM to XLSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert CGM to XLSM in C++.
+It provides a simple two-step process for converting CGM to XLSM.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for C++ provides a comprehensive set of APIs that enable developers to easily convert CGM to XLSM in C++.
+It also provides a wide range of features and functionalities that make it easy to manipulate and manage data in XLSM files.
+Aspose.Total for C++ is a powerful and reliable file format automation library that enables developers to easily convert CGM to XLSM in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}